 My research has had a primary focus on occupation and participation intersected with identity, disability, and culture.
 For example, I am interested in the meaning of growing older after international migration and what global migration does to local ideas about aging in place…or how mechanisms work that exclude people from the labor market and how this can levied through alternative approaches.
-I am also in an early phase of planning to study primary prevention of stroke with an occupational perspective in focus.
+I am also interested in concepts of prevention/promotion, currently being applied in a project concerning primary prevention of stroke with an occupational perspective in focus.
 I draw on various methods often stemming from a naturalistic and participatory paradigm and include narrative inquiry, ethnography, and photovoice.

 The past decade has given way to several changes in perspectives regarding healthcare research related to people living with disabilities restricting participation and inclusion in society.
-An earlier focus on providing rehabilitation in an institution has been replaced with a focus on preventive programs and home-based interventions.
-This shift is based on ample evidence that engaging in a repertoire of everyday activities in natural environments enhances health.
+An earlier focus on providing rehabilitation in an institution is shifting to preventive programs and home-based interventions.
+This shift is based on ample evidence that engaging in a repertoire of occupations (everyday life) in natural environments enhances health.
 However, restrictions in participation/inclusion can occur for myriad reasons, such as social exclusion, being a minority, and disability among more.
 Of relevance is to identify barriers to participation, appropriate measures, contextually relevant interventions, the development of a conceptual language grounded in the voices of the people each area concerns, and finally a relevant dialogue between theory and practice.
 The principle focus of my research is to: (1) identify and explore current and relevant hinders for participation and inclusion, rooted in society and healthcare arenas, and (2) to contribute both theoretically as well as practically to an interdisciplinary body of knowledge in order to improve quality in healthcare practices as well as methodological approaches within research.

 Selected publications in occupational science: